Single Packet Authorization

 A simple Single Packet Authentication process flow

 The SDP network gateway protects assets, and this component could be containerized and listened to for SPA packets.
 In the case of an open-source version of SDP, this could be fwknop, which is a widespread open-source SPA implementation.
 When a client wants to connect to a web server, it sends a SPA packet.
 When the requested service receives the SPA packet, it will open the door once the credentials are verified.
-However, the service still does not respond to the request.
+However, the service still has not responded to the request.

 Fwknop uses this information to open firewall rules, allowing the sender to communicate with that service on those ports.
 The firewall will only be opened for some time and can be configured by the administrator.
 Any attempts to connect to the service must know the SPA packet, and even if the packet can be recreated, the packet’s sequence number needs to be established before the connection.
 This is next to impossible, considering the sequence numbers are randomly generated.